oracle-livelabs/spatial-graph/adb-graph/graph-vectors/import-notebook/import-notebook-sandbox.md

  You can import a notebook that has the graph queries and analytics.
 Each paragraph in the notebook has an explanation.
 You can review the explanation, and then run the query or analytics algorithm.

   [Click here to download the notebook](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/MOVIE_RECOMMENDATIONS.dsnb) and save it to a folder on your local computer.
-This notebook includes graph queries and analytics for the MOVIE_RECOMMENDATIONS graph.
+This notebook includes graph queries and analytics for the AUTOMOTIVE_ORDERS graph.

  1. Click the **Notebook** icon.
 Import a notebook by clicking on the notebook icon on the left, and then clicking on the **Import** icon on the far right.